freqtrade/freqtrade/docs/bot-usage.md

   --print-all           Print all results, not only the best ones.
   --no-color            Disable colorization of hyperopt results.
 May be
                         useful if you are redirecting output to a file.
-  --print-json          Print best result detailization in JSON format.
+  --print-json          Print best results in JSON format.
   -j JOBS, --job-workers JOBS
                         The number of concurrently running jobs for hyperoptimization (hyperopt worker processes).
 If -1